successclub/pirocket-stellar/pirocket-stellar/PIROCKET-화이트페이퍼.md

 ## Abstract

-PIROCKET is a community-driven meme coin built on the Stellar Mainnet, designed to provide fast, low-cost transactions while fostering an engaged community.
-Leveraging Stellar's efficient blockchain technology, PIROCKET aims to create a fun and accessible cryptocurrency experience. **Most importantly, PIROCKET is positioned as a future-proof cryptocurrency that prepares for the era of quantum computing, ensuring long-term security and protection against potential quantum computer hacking attempts.**
+PIROCKET is a community-driven meme coin built on the Stellar Mainnet, designed to provide fast, low-cost transactions while fostering an engaged community. **PIROCKET is a Web3 native cryptocurrency**, representing the transition from Web2 (centralized internet) to Web3 (decentralized, blockchain-based internet).
+Leveraging Stellar's efficient blockchain technology, PIROCKET aims to create a fun and accessible cryptocurrency experience as part of the next-generation internet. **Most importantly, PIROCKET is positioned as a future-proof cryptocurrency that prepares for the era of quantum computing, ensuring long-term security and protection against potential quantum computer hacking attempts.**

 ## 1. Introduction

 ### 1.1 Vision

-PIROCKET envisions a decentralized future where meme coins can thrive on an environmentally friendly and efficient blockchain.
-By utilizing Stellar's proven technology, PIROCKET offers users a fast, reliable, and cost-effective way to participate in the cryptocurrency ecosystem. **As quantum computing advances, PIROCKET is committed to staying ahead of the curve by preparing for quantum-resistant security measures, ensuring that our community's assets remain secure in the face of future technological threats.**
+PIROCKET envisions a decentralized future where meme coins can thrive on an environmentally friendly and efficient blockchain. **As a Web3 native cryptocurrency, PIROCKET is part of the revolutionary transition from Web2 to Web3**—the blockchain-powered next generation of the internet where users have true ownership and control of their digital assets.
+By utilizing Stellar's proven technology, PIROCKET offers users a fast, reliable, and cost-effective way to participate in the Web3 ecosystem. **As quantum computing advances, PIROCKET is committed to staying ahead of the curve by preparing for quantum-resistant security measures, ensuring that our community's assets remain secure in the face of future technological threats.**

 ### 1.2 Mission

 Our mission is to:
+- **Be a Web3 native cryptocurrency, part of the blockchain-based next-generation internet**
 - Create an accessible meme coin on Stellar Mainnet
+- **Promote the transition from Web2 to Web3 by demonstrating the power of decentralized, blockchain-based digital assets**
 - Build a vibrant and engaged community
 - Provide fast and low-cost transactions
 - Foster innovation in the Stellar ecosystem